This is my mega-post about MLM Success.

 Let’s keep it real for a moment.
 It’s easy to put your business on the back burner when you don’t have much money invested.
 It’s easy to quit when things don’t go as you expect.
 It’s easy to let life get in the way and distract you.

 What you want to do is ACT AS IF you have one million dollars invested in your business and you only have one year or two to earn it back.
 You must be part-time with a full-time attitude if you want to succeed.
-Dabblers never make much money or make it to the top.
+Dabblers never make much money or make it to the top in ANY business.
 Commitment is key.

 It is easy to start a MLM business, which can be a threat.
 People do not take their new venture serious as the investment is low, and treat it as a hobby.
 If you treat your business as a hobby you will likely to get paid as a hobby.